 If this is the case, it’s a good idea to call the vendor and ask them to cancel your subscription.
 If you haven’t been using the service for some time, they may even give you a refund for some of those charges.
 After all, it never hurts to ask.

-While most debit cards are connected to a checking account, there is also another kind called a prepaid debit card.
-These cards, sometimes referred to as gift cards, can be purchased at retailers for specific amounts of money and used just like a credit or debit card.
+While most debit cards are connected to checking accounts, there is also another kind called a prepaid debit card.
+These cards sometimes referred to as gift cards, can be purchased at retailers for specific amounts of money and used just like a credit or debit card.

 Prepaid debit cards can have some significant downsides.
 In most cases, a prepaid card can be used by anyone who possesses it.
 If you lose your card or it is stolen, there is little you can do to recoup your money.

-Additionally, prepaid debit cards charge larger fees such as ATM fees and monthly fees.
-If you are going to use a prepaid debit card, it’s a good idea to shop around and read the fine print.
+Additionally, there are larger fees such as ATM fees and monthly fees.
+If you are going to use one, it’s a good idea to shop around and read the fine print.
 There are a lot of options out there with a wide range of terms and conditions.

 Using a debit card instead of cash or checks can be convenient and safe compared to other methods.
 Still, it’s a good idea to stay watchful.
 Fraud associated with credit and debit cards is at an all-time high.
 Banks and financial institutions are fighting back, but ultimately it’s up to you to use your cards wisely.